While Still Talking about Big Ideas

 Did you catch Raising a Moral Child in the New York Times this weekend?
 The findings were illuminating!
 Role modeling caring behavior teaches generosity perfectly.
 Great news for all of you wonderful families practicing kindness together.

-- Role modeling selfishness teaches children to be selfish.
+- Role modeling selflessness teaches children to be selfless.

 - But preaching generosity to your kids after your great role-modeling behavior, actually makes them less generous.